Fistsofury/fists_campfirecrafting/README.md

 - qbr-menu : https://github.com/qbcore-redm-framework/qbr-menu

 # Items
-Items are used in conjunction with RSG scripts like corn from rsg_farming etc
+Items are used in conjunction with RSG scripts like corn from rsg_farming etc so be sure to check out his Github in Shoutouts

 # Instructions